spmedia/Threat-Actor-Usernames-Scrape/README.md

 I also have private scraped intel collections that I do not list here for various reasons.
 If you would like access to those, hit me up!

+Other uses:

+- combine all the usernames together to use as an interesting password list

 # Scraped Forums 📃

 Usernames scraped from various cybercrime forums.